Templates

 Why does your business need a flexible working policy?

-Comply with the law: from 6 April 2024, all employees will have a right to request flexible working from their first day of employment (a day-one right).
-It is therefore crucial that a business has a clear policy in place that it can follow if it receives a flexible working request, to ensure that the business complies with UK flexible working laws.
+Legal compliance: From 6 April 2024, all employees have had the right to request flexible working from their first day of employment - a day-one right.
+It is therefore essential for businesses to have a clear, structured policy in place to handle such requests effectively and ensure compliance with UK flexible working legislation.

 Cultivate a transparent culture: one of the main purposes of flexible working is to provide employees with greater autonomy and work-life balance while maintaining or even improving business productivity and efficiency.
 Having a flexible working policy that outlines the terms and conditions under which employees can request and participate in flexible working arrangements ensures clarity, transparency and consistency across the business.